 At the beginning of the 1960s, auto manufacturers started to fight for a piece of the market with intense cutthroat competition leading to faulty components putting car owners, their family, and their friends at risk.

-Auto manufacturers and their vehicles not only posed risks to passenger’s life but also created uncertainty about their future by putting corporate interests first.
+Auto manufacturers and their vehicles not only posed risks to passenger’s life in a car accident but also created uncertainty about their future by putting corporate interests first.

-Owned by Accubuilt, the company converts standard Lincoln cars into stretch limos renting them out to individuals.
-Soon after the incident, Accubuilt informed vehicle owners of the same fate due to the rear suspension failure that can happen with their car if no repairs got done.
-The company recalled vehicles older than 10 years covering more than 970 vehicles but there is still no information available on how many vehicles had issues.
+Owned by Accubuilt, the company converts standard Lincoln cars into stretch limos, renting them out to individuals.
+Soon after the incident, Accubuilt informed vehicle owners of the same fate due to the rear suspension failure that could happen with their car if no repairs were done.
+The company recalled vehicles older than ten years, covering more than 970, but there is still no information on how many cars had issues.

-You would want to believe that the Presidential limo would be the safest vehicle on Earth but that proved to be wrong when Ford decided to build its first Presidential limo, a convertible for President John F Kennedy.
+You would want to believe that the Presidential limo would be the safest vehicle on Earth, but that proved wrong when Ford decided to build its first Presidential limo, a convertible for President John F Kennedy.

 In 1963, however, the sight of the elegant limo that caught people’s attention was not the only thing that stunned the audience.

-Upon the assassination of John F Kennedy, there was a need for a protective roof and a vehicle recall was in order where the car manufacturer upgraded the safety aspects of the limo getting it ready for the next president, Lydon Johnson.
+Upon the assassination of John F Kennedy, there was a need for a protective roof and a vehicle recall where the car manufacturer upgraded the safety aspects of the limo, getting it ready for the next president, Lydon Johnson.

-Nobody wants a fire at a funeral but that is exactly what happened in 2015 when the Ford MKT hearse caught fire due to a wiring short in the vacuum pump relay.
+Nobody wants a fire at a funeral, but that is precisely what happened in 2015 when the Ford MKT hearse caught fire due to a wiring short in the vacuum pump relay.
 However, the recall came for something much different.

 The company recalled more than 210,000 vehicles of different models for loose seatbelts and faulty door handle repair springs.
-These springs would pop the door open during a side impact collision exposing the passengers to the risks and dangers of a car accident.
+These springs would open the door during a side impact collision exposing the passengers to the risks and dangers of a car accident.

 In 1980, Ford made the largest recall in the history of vehicles in the country and the world.
 The auto manufacturer, whose vehicles also got converted to limos and hearses, had to call back 21 million cars between the period 1970 to 1980 for transmission slippage.
 In 1980, reports suggested more than 1,700 injuries and 98 dead people due to transmission slippage.